Subvarieties of pointed Abelian l-groups: Preliminaries

 \section{Preliminaries}

-In this section we introduce some basic terminology and well-known results about Abelian $\ell$-groups.
-We assume that the reader has a basic background in universal algebra.
-No advanced background is assumed throughout the paper.
-We will use the standard notations $\H,\I,\S,\P,\PU$ to denote closure under homomorphisms, isomorphisms, subalgebras, products, and ultrapowers, respectively.
-We will write $\A \in \K_{SI}$ iff the algebra $\A$ is a subdirectly irreducible element of the class $\K$.
+In this section, we introduce some basic terminology and well-known results about Abelian $\ell$-groups.
+We assume the reader has a basic background in universal algebra, but no advanced prerequisites are required to follow the rest of the paper.
+We will use the standard notations $\mathbf{H, I, S,P,\PU}$ to denote closure under homomorphisms, isomorphisms, subalgebras, products, and ultraproducts, respectively.
+We will write $\A \in \K_{\FSI}$ iff the algebra $\A \in \K$ and $\A$ is finitely subdirectly irreducible.

 First let us recall Birkhoff's Theorem and its variants.

 \begin{thm}[Birkhoff \cite{Birkhoff:AbstractAlgebras,Birkhoff:SubdirectUnions}] Let $\K$ be a class of algebras of the same signature.
 The following conditions are equivalent: